schotek/rfid-chafon-cf-ru5102/README.md

 Currently, the library can retrieve the stored EPC number from a card or Tag, and can also read a TID for a particular tag (by modifying the code, however, you can read the contents of the User Memory).
 In the CF-RU5102 reader it is not possible to read the TID directly.
 Yes, this reader is not very suitable where it is necessary to read TID primarily.

 The library can also handle situations in which the reader loads multiple tags simultaneously.
-In this case, the EPC loading is error-free, there may be no time to load the TID correctly.
+In this case, the EPC loading is error-free, but there may be no time to load the TID correctly.

 ## Planned features